datasciencewithdaniel/capture-the-data-flag/README.md

 To find out the results of a competition, the elements scores (the sum of the `baseValue` and the `goe`) are added to the component scores (the `baseValue` multiplied by the `factor`).
 These are then summed across both the Short Program (SP) and the Free Program (FP) for each skater in a competition.
 The medals are then awarded to the top three skaters with gold, silver, and bronze respectively. **In the recent 2022 Olympic Winter Games, who took the gold medal in the men's event, and who took the gold medal in the women's event, and what were each of their scores?** This answer should be two names, on of each of the gold medalists, and two scores, which are numbers to two decimal places.

 ## Challenge 6 - 6 Points

+In the 2021/22 Season there are 2 events in data. **For this season, which `nationality` received the most medals and how many medals did they win?** This answer should be a three-digit `nationality` code as well as an integer for the number of medals.